 Bang the baking sheets on the work surface to get rid of any air bubbles, then leave them at room temperature for an hour.
 This allows the macarons to form a skin on top before baking.

 Bake for about 10-15 minutes, depending on size.
 They should be firm enough to lift easily off the baking sheets.
 Cool on a wire rack.

 For the buttercream beat together all the ingredients until smooth making your own colours and flavourings.
 Chill for 30 minutes before spreading a little on the base of half the macaron shells.
 Sandwich together with the remaining macarons and smooth off the filling.
-Chill for about 1 hour before serving.

 Blending and sieving the almonds and icing sugar helps create the traditional smooth macaron tops.